lk-geimfari/lk-geimfari.github.io/_posts/2020-07-08-the-idiomatic-comparison-in-python.md

 ## Use case of «is»

-Using operator `is` makes sense when you deal with singleton objects, like `None`, `Ellipsis` and so on:
+Using operator `is` makes sense when you want to compare variable with a singleton-object, like `None`, `Ellipsis` and so on:

 Good: